lzhqw1882/install-python-django-in-docker/README.md

 # Install the Django in the Docker

-This is the set environment for FastApi in the Docker.
+This is the set environment for Django in the Docker.

 ## Contents